 Then squeeze an orange peel over the cocktail to release the oils, Also rub the orange peel around the rim of the glass.

 You can garnish this old fashioned any way you choose.
-I like to throw in the orange peel and add a cherry and a cinnamon stick.
+I like to throw in the orange peel and add a homemade bourbon cherry and a cinnamon stick.

 A Few Notes About Making a Pumpkin Old Fashioned:

 I recently made homemade bourbon-infused cherries.
 That’s what I used in my cocktail.
-I will be posting the recipe for the cherries soon.
+You can find the recipe here.
 If you prefer not to make homemade cherries, these Luxardo Maraschino Cherries are amazing.
 I love them.
 They come with a hefty price tag, but they are worth it.

 Also, if you’d like, you can use classic Angostura bitters.
 I think the black walnut bitters work well in this recipe because of their nutty flavor, but use what you have.
 (Because I’m weird about drink ingredients, I now have more bitter flavors then I will ever need.)